mcamou/rock-paper-scissors/README.md

 sbt clean coverage test
 ```

-The code coverage reports are written to target/scala-2.11/scoverage-report
+The code coverage reports are written to `target/scala-2.11/scoverage-report`

+# Extensions

+The game can be easily extended for more complex definitions (i.e. [Rock Paper Scissors Lizard Spock](http://www.samkass.com/theories/RPSSL.html)).
+For an example of this, see the `com.tecnoguru.rock_paper_scissors.games.RockPaperScissorsLizardSpock` class.